elig0n/scrcpy/README.md

 I provide [release builds only for Windows](https://github.com/Lurker00/scrcpy/releases/latest).
 For Linux, you can take pre-built server and ADBKeyBoard apk-file from a Windows package.
-Please read [the description](https://github.com/Lurker00/scrcpy/releases/latest) for the changes compared to the orignal version.
+Please read [the description](https://github.com/Lurker00/scrcpy/releases/latest) for the changes compared to the original version.

 This customized version requires [my build of ADBKeyBoard](https://github.com/Lurker00/ADBKeyBoard) for full functionality (included into prebuilt package).